barak/terminus/README.md

 terminal.
 If you have installed Terminus, just exit your session, enter again, and enable the extension with gnome-tweak-tool.

-Another way is using the desktop keybindings to launch the script "terminus_showhide.sh", which makes use of the DBus remote control to show and hide the Quake-like terminal.
+Another way is using the desktop keybindings to launch the script "terminus_showhide", which makes use of the DBus remote control to show and hide the Quake-like terminal.

-In Gnome Shell it is as easy as opening the Settings window, choose the "Keyboard" icon, and add there the desired hotkey, associating it with "terminus_showhide.sh" program.
+In Gnome Shell it is as easy as opening the Settings window, choose the "Keyboard" icon, and add there the desired hotkey, associating it with "terminus_showhide" program.

 **Q:** I translated Terminus, but the color and palette schemes aren't translated.
 Why?
 **A:** You have to also translate the ".color_scheme" files located at data/local.